alchemical-lich/alchemical-lich.github.io/_posts/2024-3-29-Tolomak-Crawl.md

 <img src="http://alchemical-lich.github.io/images/barrel.jpeg" width="600"/>

-A tunnel leads the group towards a large lagoon, at the bottom of which, covered by 20 ft of sea water, a large sea shells beckons.
+A tunnel leads the group towards a large lagoon, at the bottom of which, covered by 20 ft of sea water, a large sea shell beckons.
 Obi Wan, Luka, and Colin don the membranes and descend into the water, while Margerita and Tottino keep watch from a ledge.
 The membranes seem to provide the three with a protective air bubble.
 They slowly paddle towards the shell and prepare to pry it open with crowbars.

 Suddenly, a large, black hammerhead shark cuts through the salty seawater and attacks Colin.
 Colin and Obi-Wan battle the beast, while Luka continues to prod the shell.
 A dangerous underwater fight ensues--Colin is bitten by the shark, a pound of dwarf flesh is lost.
 Margerita and Tottino, standing upon the ledge, call upon their patrons for aid!